 - Pick up a copy of Questioning Worship: Engaging All God's Peoples: A resource for talking about intercultural worship; a sample session is available under Downloads, below

-- Explore the Behold!
-An Intercultural Community Facebook page, the Winnipeg Presbytery’s Intercultural Ministries section, and the Edmonton Presbytery Intercultural Ministry page
+- Explore the United Church Intercultural Ministries Facebook page, the Winnipeg Presbytery’s Intercultural Ministries section, and the Edmonton Presbytery Intercultural Ministry page

 - Become an affirming, gender-inclusive community: Celebrating Gender Diversity is a particularly valuable resource on gender diversity and trans experiences